Traceableai/traceable-xast-jenkins-plugin/README.md

 * `mvn clean verify`

+### Code spotbugs check

+Check code for bugs:

+* `mvn spotbugs:spotbugs`

+### Code formatting

+Source code and pom file formatting is maintained by the `spotless` maven plugin.
+Before submitting a pull request, confirm the formatting is correct with:

+* `mvn spotless:apply`

 Run the plugin inside a Jenkins environment with <a href="https://jenkinsci.github.io/maven-hpi-plugin/run-mojo.html">Maven HPI Plugin</a>

 * `mvn -Djetty.port=8080 hpi:run`